Synthetic Difference in Differences: Placebo Studies

 \subsubsection{Simulation Results}

-Table \ref{table1} compares the performance of SDID, SC, DID, and MC in the simulation design described above.
+Table \ref{table1} compares the performance of the four aforementioned estimators in the simulation design described above.
 We consider various choices for the number of treated units and the treatment assignment distribution.
 Furthermore, we also consider settings where we drop various components of the outcome-generating process, such as the fixed effects $\mathbf{F}$ or the interactive component $\mathbf{M}$, or set the noise correlation matrix $\Sigma$ to be diagonal.
-The magnitude of the $\mathbf{F}$, $\mathbf{M}$ and $\be$ components as well as the strength of the autocorrelation effects in $\Sigma$ captured by the first two autoregressive coefficients are shown in the first columns of Table \ref{table1}.
+The magnitude of the $\mathbf{F}$, $\mathbf{M}$ and $\be$ components as well as the strength of the autocorrelation effects in $\Sigma$ captured by the first two autoregressive coefficients are shown in the first four columns of Table \ref{table1}.

-At a high level, we find that SDID has excellent performance relative to the baselines---both in terms of bias and root-mean squared error.
-This holds in the baseline simulation design and over a number of other designs where we vary the treatment assignment (from being based on minimum wage laws to gun laws, abortion laws, or completely random), the outcome (from average of log wages to average hours and unemployment rate), and the number of treated units (from 10 to 1) and the number of exposed periods (from 10 to 1).
+At a high level, we find that SDID has excellent performance relative to the benchmarks ---both in terms of bias and root-mean squared error.
+This holds in the baseline simulation design and over a number of other designs where we vary the treatment assignment (from being based on minimum wage laws to gun laws, abortion laws, or completely random), the outcome (from average of log wages to average hours and unemployment rate), and the maximal number of treated units (from 10 to 1) and the number of exposed periods (from 10 to 1).
 We find that when the treatment assignment is uniformly random, all methods are essentially unbiased, but SDID is more precise.
 Meanwhile, when the treatment assignment is not uniformly random, SDID is particularly successful at mitigating bias while keeping variance in check.